Irish Packing Recycling (IPR)

 At Beauparc, we know how damaging can be for the natural environment when waste is left to sit in landfills.
 That’s why, as part of our ‘Zero Landfill’ mission, we extract and resell fuel from our collected waste.

 Refuse Derived Fuel (RDF)

 At Beauparc, we’re also committed practitioners of Refuse Derived Fuel (RDF) processing.
 RDF is a type of fuel produced from various waste sources, such as industrial wastes, commercial wastes and municipal solid wastes.
 Every year, our refuse-derived fuel - along with our bio-gas extraction - produces enough electricity to supply over 160,000 homes.

-Another element of Beauparc's ‘Zero Landfill’ philosophy is the process of sorting and recovering wood from other collected materials.
+Another element of Beauparc's ‘Zero Landfill’ mission is the process of sorting and recovering wood from other collected materials.
 What happens to the wood collected from skips is an excellent example of the so called circular economy in action.
 Wood waste is gathered in piles in the various skip depots and sent in bulk loads to Greenstar’s facility in Fassaroe.
 Here the wood is sorted and screened under a strict quality control programme, which includes the removal of plastics, wire, steel and aluminium.
 Suitable wood is shredded to make a high quality woodchip.
 The woodchip generated is then sent to a wood processor in county Cork.
 The wood processors manufacture composite wood blocks for use in wooden pallet manufacture and for use in other products.